Naitreey/notes-and-knowledge/cs/database/cache/redis.rst

   set to 0, and terminates when the cursor returned by the server is 0 (a full iteration).

-- Guarantees:
+- iteration behaviors.

   * A full iteration always retrieves all the elements that were present in the collection from the start to the end of a full iteration.
 This means that if a given element is inside the collection when an iteration is started, and is still there when an iteration terminates, then at some point SCAN returned it to the user.

+  * A full iteration never returns any element that was NOT present in the collection from the start to the end of a full iteration.

+  * A given element may be returned multiple times.

+  * Elements that were not constantly present in the collection during a full iteration, may be returned or not: it is undefined.

+- number of returned elements.

+  * SCAN do not guarantee that the number of elements returned per call are in a given range.

+  * 只有 cursor 回归至 0 才是 full iteration complete 的标识, 中间某次返回的 items 为空并不能说明问题.

+  * COUNT adjusts the behavior of SCAN.
+With COUNT the user specified the amount of work that should be done at every call in order to retrieve elements from the collection.
+This is just a hint for the implementation.

+  * default COUNT is 10. there is no need to use the same COUNT value for every iteration.
+The caller is free to change the count from one iteration to the other as required.

+  * The cursor-based iterator can be implemented, and is useful, only when the aggregate data type that we are scanning is represented as an hash table.
+    When iterating the key space, or a Set, Hash or Sorted Set that is big enough to be represented by a hash table, assuming no MATCH option is used, the server will usually return count or a bit more than count elements per call.

+  * Redis uses a memory optimization where small aggregate data types, until they reach a given amount of items or a given max size of single elements, are represented using a compact single-allocation packed encoding.
+When this is the case, Sets encoded as intsets, or Hashes and Sorted Sets encoded as ziplists, SCAN has no meaningful cursor to return, and must iterate the whole data structure at once, so the only sane behavior it has is to return everything in a call.

+    This behavior is specific of SSCAN, HSCAN and ZSCAN.
+SCAN itself never shows this behavior because the key space is always represented by hash tables.

+- MATCH patterns is like KEYS patterns.

+  * the MATCH filter is applied after elements are retrieved from the collection, just before returning data to the client. 这可能导致很多次 SCAN 的输出都是 empty array, 但是 iteration is not completed.

+- State.
+During a SCAN, the full state is captured by cursor, and it's maintained by client.
+Server does not preserve any iteration state.

+  * Therefore it is possible for an infinite number of clients to iterate the same collection at the same time.

+  * The caller is free to terminate an iteration half-way without signaling this to the server in any way.

+- Calling SCAN with a broken, negative, out of range, or otherwise invalid cursor, will result into undefined behavior but never into a crash.
+What will be undefined is that the guarantees about the returned elements can no longer be ensured by the SCAN implementation.

+- Termination.
+The SCAN algorithm is guaranteed to terminate only if the size of the iterated collection remains bounded to a given maximum size, otherwise iterating a collection that always grows may result into SCAN to never terminate a full iteration.

 - Returns an array of two values: the first value is the new cursor to use in the next call, the second value is an array of elements.